rob-blackbourn/RedisGrid/README.md

 It was developed on CentOS 7 against Redis 4.0.7.

+It has been tested with a local Redis cluster.

+## Clients

+There are clients for:
+  * .Net
+  * Python 3.6 (pyredis and aioredis)

 ## Description

 This module provides a type which can hold a grid of data indexed by row and column.